 Even with this wealth of evidence, it seems that as human beings we persist with diets to such an extent that in America this is worth $40 -$100 billion per annum (BBC News) to the “dieting industry.”
-In addition, we continue to seek a pharmaceutical “quick fix” to this problem.
-Meanwhile, we appear not to question the way foods are routinely, in some cases, sweetened to make it even more palatable to a society that is facing an obesity crisis.
+Also, we continue to seek a pharmaceutical “quick fix” to this problem.
+Meanwhile, we appear not to question the way foods are routinely, in some cases, are sweetened to make it even more palatable to a society that is facing an obesity crisis.

 Planning for success with hypnosis

 Hypnosis is beneficial to help a client deal with food issues.
 The critical areas to address are:

 - changing how the client feels about his/herself

 In my experience, 95%+ of all clients have an eating pattern which involves existing for up to 18 hours per day on only about 500 - 600 calories per day and that they are surprised that by late afternoon or early evening they are more prone to binging!